Your First Composition

 - Click the BaseNote (orange circle at position 0)

-- The Variable Widget appears on the right side
+- The Variable Widget appears at the bottom (a resizable pull-up window)

 - Click "Clean Slate"